Alfredo Talavera: Toluca

 Talavera was transferred to Toluca as a substitute for first team goalkeeper Hernan Cristante, since he was injured for the Apertura 2009.
 On 26 July 2009, he made his league debut with Toluca playing against his former club Guadalajara in a 4–3 victory.
 He played as a starter in every game of the season as the team reached the championship semi-finals, losing to eventual championship winners Monterrey.

 On 15 May 2010, Talavera made it to his first final as starter after defeating Pachuca 1–0 in the second leg of the 2010 Bicentenario championship semi-final (3–2 on aggregate).
 On 23 May, Talavera helped Toluca win the championship, defeating Santos Laguna in a penalty shoot-out 4–3 after stopping Fernando Arce's shot.
 His performances led him to win the tournament's Golden Glove award.

 On 15 September 2013, in a league match against Puebla, Talavera scored a last-minute penalty, helping his team tie the match at 1–1, thus giving him his first goal in the Liga MX.

 Despite losing the 2014 CONCACAF Champions League Final against Cruz Azul, Talavera won the Golden Glove award.
 His performances led him to be nominated to the 2014 CONCACAF Goalkeeper of the Year.

 UNAM

 Prior to the start of the 2020–21 season, Talavera joined Club Universidad Nacional in an exchange that saw Alfredo Saldívar join Toluca.
 On 26 July 2020, he made his league debut for Pumas U.N.A.M. in a 3–2 victory over Querétaro.

+Juárez and retirement

+On 8 June 2022, Talavera joined Juárez.
+On 10 May 2024, he left the club.
+On 12 October 2024, Talavera officially announced his retirement from professional football.